raganwald-deprecated/homoiconic/2012/08/method-decorators-and-combinators-in-coffeescript.md

 (These are not meant to be serious examples, but just credible enough that we can grasp the idea of cross-cutting concerns and tangling.)

 Faced with this problem and some Ruby experience, an intelligent but not particularly wise developer might rush off and write something like [YouAreDaChef][y], an Aspect-Oriented Framework for JavaScript.
-With YouAreDaChef, you can "untangle" the cross-cutting concerns from the primary purpose of each method:
+With YouAreDaChef, we can "untangle" the cross-cutting concerns from the primary purpose of each method:

 [y]: https://github.com/raganwald/YouAreDaChef "YouAreDaChef, AOP for JavaScript and CoffeeScript"